Credal Bayesian Deep Learning: Background and Preliminaries

 The model parametrization can be considered to be hypothesis $H$.
 Following \cite{jospin}, we assume independence between model parameters $\theta$ and training inputs $D_\mathbf{x}$, in formulas $D_\mathbf{x} \indep \theta$.
 Hence, Bayes' theorem can be rewritten as

 Notice that the equality comes from having assumed $D_\mathbf{x} \indep \theta$.
-Posterior density $p(\theta \mid D)$ is high dimensional and highly nonconvex \cite{izmailov,jospin}, so computing it and sampling from it is a difficult task.
+Posterior density $p(\theta \mid D)$ is typically high dimensional and highly nonconvex \cite{izmailov,jospin}, so computing it and sampling from it is a difficult task.
 The first issue is tackled using Variational Inference (VI) procedures, while Markov Chain Monte Carlo (MCMC) methods address the second challenge.
 Both are reviewed -- in the context of machine learning -- in \cite[Section V]{jospin}, where the authors also inspect their limitations.
-BNNs can be used for prediction, regression, and classification \cite[Section II]{jospin}; besides having a solid theoretical justification, there are practical benefits from using BNNs, as presented in \cite[Section III]{jospin}.
+BNNs can be used for both regression and classification \cite[Section II]{jospin}; besides having a solid theoretical justification, there are practical benefits from using BNNs, as presented in \cite[Section III]{jospin}.

+Suppose now we collect a new input $\tilde x$ of interest, and that we want to predict its correct output $\tilde y$.
+Then, the posterior distribution $p(\theta \mid D)$ over the network parameters comes to the rescue, as it allows us to compute the so-called \textit{posterior predictive distribution},

+where $p(\tilde y \mid \tilde x, \theta)$ is the model distribution we specified before.
+Posterior predictive $p(\tilde y \mid \tilde x , D)$ tells us ``how likely'' output $\tilde y$ is to be the ``correct one'' for input $\tilde x$, given the knowledge encapsulated in the data $D$ we collected, which enters the computation via the posterior probability $p(\theta \mid D)$.
+Let us add a remark here: oftentimes, scholars claim that, in a Bayesian setting, the distribution on the parameters $\theta$ captures the epistemic uncertainty (EU) faced by the agent.
+This is a somehow agreeable premise, akin to a second-order distribution reasoning.
+If we accept this assertion, though, we see how EU at the predictive level is not quantifiable any more, since it gets washed away by taking the expectation $\mathbb{E}_{\theta \sim p(\theta \mid D)} [\cdot ]$.
+As we shall see later, CBDL allows to overcome this conceptual shortcoming.

-\subsection{Imprecise probabilities}
+\subsection{Imprecise Probabilities}

-As IBNNs are rooted in the theory of imprecise probabilities (IPs), in this section we give a gentle introduction to the IP concepts we will use throughout the paper.
+As CBDL is rooted in the theory of imprecise probabilities (IPs), in this section we give a gentle introduction to the IP concepts we will use throughout the paper.

-IBNNs are based on the \textit{Bayesian sensitivity analysis} (BSA) approach to IPs, that in turn is grounded in the \textit{dogma of ideal precision} (DIP) \cite{berger}, \cite[Section 5.9]{walley}.
+CBDL is based on the \textit{Bayesian sensitivity analysis} (BSA) approach to IPs, that in turn is grounded in the \textit{dogma of ideal precision} (DIP) \cite{berger}, \cite[Section 5.9]{walley}.
 The DIP posits that in any problem there is an \textit{ideal probability model} which is precise, but which may not be precisely known.
 We call this condition \textit{ambiguity} \cite{ellsberg,gilboa2}.